Most Frequently asked Automation Testing Interview Questions:

 - Allocating time for enhancing and maintaining the scripts.

-A framework is a set of a structure of the entire automation suit.
-It is also a guideline if followed can result in a structure which is easy to maintain and enhance.
-These guidelines include:
+Answer: A framework is a set of the structure of the entire automation suite.
+It is also a guideline, which if followed can result in a structure which is easy to maintain and enhance.

 - Coding standards